ferrilab/bitvec/book/memory-model.md

 possible.
 Unfortunately, this has the side effect of increasing the complexity of the codebase, both for maintainers and for readers.

-This document explains the abstract concepts of the `bitvec` memory model and the means by which it is encoded in the Rust language without running afoul of Rust or LLVM rules that threaten undefined behavior.
+This chapter explains the abstract concepts of the `bitvec` memory model and the means by which it is encoded in the Rust language without running afoul of Rust or LLVM rules that threaten undefined behavior.

 The `bitvec` memory model is typed entirely within the `store` module’s `BitStore` trait definition and implementations.
 It utilizes the `access`